-It is rather interesting how the term "sustainable" has become defined in a political/social justice manner.
+It is rather interesting how the term "sustainable" has become defined in a political / social justice manner.
 Capitalism became the enemy of sustainable development with pundits like Naomi Klein saying you can either have capitalism or fight climate change, but not both.
 Groups like Extinction Rebellion morphed from a climate action group into a social justice organisation.
-Now it seems the lawyers and activists behind the agroecology movement have suddenly become agricultural consultants promoting smallholder/peasant models to farming.
+Even the World Economic Forum was toying with the idea of the Great Capitalism Reset (until their billionaires lost 25% of their net worth earlier this year and then... not a peep at Davos last week).
+Now it seems the lawyers and activists behind the agroecology movement suddenly have become agricultural consultants promoting smallholder/peasant models to farming.